ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

   If `point` were a 3-tuple, none of those cases would match (unless we added a case for 3-length).

 - **Element matching:** Each position in the pattern can be any kind of subpattern (literal, capture, wildcard, even another nested pattern).
-  All subpatterns must match their corresponding element for the whole pattern to succeed ([Structural pattern matching in Python 3.10](https://benhoyt.com/writings/python-pattern-matching/#:~:text=match%20at%20L123%20case%20,a%27%2C%20%7Bx%21r%7D%2C%20%27c)).
+  All subpatterns must match their corresponding element for the whole pattern to succeed.
   In `(0, y)`, the first subpattern `0` must equal the first element and the second subpattern `y` will always succeed (capturing that element).
   If any subpattern fails, the whole pattern fails and the next case is tried.